viveksb007/viveksb007.github.io/_posts/2020-05-09-tinkering-with-xms-in-jvm.md

 Initially, my understanding of Xms was that
 > Xms is the minimum heap space the JVM should get before starting the Java process, if this much main memory (RAM) isn't available then program should not start.

-So I wrote a simple program and ran it with different Xms values:
+So I wrote a simple program which just outputs a `String`.

 ```java
 // Simple program that I ran with different Xms values